jonas-fehrenbacher/ConsoleMusicPlayer/README.md

 Enjoy!

 ## What is done next?
-- Currently, your music has to be directly in music/ - subdirectories are ignored.
+- Currently, your music has to be <b>directly in music/</b> - subdirectories are ignored.
 This needs to be changed.
 - Furthermore, user should be able to specify where he wants the music player to search for the music.
 - I want to add an PlaylistEditor (add, remove music from a playlist and create new ones).
 - Use SDL to read ID3 data